MridulMarkandey1999/Recipe-Book-Angular9/Project-Documentation.md

         $ code .

         $ ng serve

+- You must have bootstrap version 3.
+Run these commands in command prompt

+        $ npm install --save bootstrap@3

 - Now you need to set up your back-end and database.
 For that, I have used FIREBASE.